- What’s Missing from Conventional Mental Healthcare - April 17, 2016

 Nature vs Nurture

 Sure, if depression runs in your family, you are more likely to develop depressive symptoms than those who don’t have depression in their family.
-But, this certainly doesn’t mean that you will struggle with depression or that your only option to avoid depression is to take an antidepressant.
+But, this certainly doesn’t mean that you will struggle with depression or that your only option is to take an antidepressant.

 Our minds/bodies are incredible.
 They’re able to fight off mental and physical illnesses on their own when they receive the necessary nutrients and care.
 Our natural state as humans is wellness, and we all deserve that.